cortexlabs/cortex/test/e2e/README.md

 This only needs to be installed once (not on every code change).

+_note: you may need to run `pip3 uninstall cortex` and `pip3 install -e pkg/cortex/client/` before the command above_

 ## Running the tests

 Before running tests, instruct the Python client to use your development CLI binary: